milanaryal/milanaryal.github.io/src/_pages/about.md

 ...for more information see [humans.txt](/humans.txt).
 You can find more about my development environment setup in my [config repo on GitHub](https://github.com/MilanAryal/config).

-If you enjoy the content found here, you might like to subscribe to my <span class="d-inline-block">{% include_cached icons/rss.svg width="1em" height="1em" class="icon icon-rss p-1px" %}&nbsp;[feed](/feed.xml){: title="Atom Feed"}.</span> Also feel free to send me any feedback, comments, or suggestions about the site.
+If you enjoy the content found here, you might like to subscribe to my <span class="d-inline-block">{% include icons/rss.svg width="1em" height="1em" class="icon icon-rss p-1px" %}&nbsp;[feed](/feed.xml){: title="Atom Feed"}.</span> Also feel free to send me any feedback, comments, or suggestions about the site.

 ---